grassrootpublishing/chronicle-of-new-sun/01-chronicles-expanded-version.md

 In the end, humanity survives, thanks to the efforts of a lone alien and the extraordinary abilities of his hybrid son.
 The future is uncertain, but the human spirit endures, and the hope for a better tomorrow lives on.

+Chapter 9: Battle for Resources

+The war between USE and PRNS continued to rage on throughout the fall of 2021.
+Despite the technological advantages of USE, the small country was not going down without a fight.
+With the secret support of Sentre, PRNS was able to hold its own against the USE forces, which were spread thin across the globe.
+The battle for control of the precious metal resources dragged on, with neither side able to gain a decisive advantage.

+Chapter 10: The Rise of the United States of Earth

+As the war continued, USE realized that it needed to streamline its decision-making process and increase efficiency in order to build the necessary spaceships and technologies to save humanity from the dying sun.
+In October 2021, USE was born, with a focus on space exploration and technology development.
+The AI machine, developed by Goaga's AI group, was put in charge of fact-checking and calculating a score for proposals, making decision-making more efficient.

+Chapter 11: The Church of New Sun

+Meanwhile, a new threat emerged in the form of the Church of New Sun (CNS).
+This mysterious organization claimed to have the power to revive the sun and called for people to join them.
+They stole money from banks and other financial institutions to fund their own spaceship to fly close to the sun and cast some kind of magic.
+USE was quick to condemn CNS, claiming that they were attempting to destroy the sun and plunge humanity into darkness.

+Chapter 12: The People's Republic of New Sun

+It was discovered that members of CNS were hiding in the small country protected by Sentre, which had now renamed itself the People's Republic of New Sun (PRNS).
+The country was organized in a strict religious manner determined by CNS and had already made several failed attempts to launch spaceships towards the sun.
+USE accused PRNS of attempting to destroy the sun, which would be a mutually assured destruction similar to the Cold War era nuclear warheads.

+Chapter 13: Invasion of PRNS

+With the threat of CNS looming, USE decided to strengthen its efforts to invade PRNS.
+The battle for resources had become a battle for survival, and USE was determined to come out on top.
+However, with the secret support of Sentre and the fanaticism of CNS, PRNS was not going down without a fight.
+The stage was set for an epic battle that would decide the fate of humanity.